-Add non-HTTP applications · Cloudflare for Teams documentation

 Add non-HTTP applications

-You can connect applications to Cloudflare for Teams over a number of different protocols.
+You can connect applications to Cloudflare Zero Trust over a number of different protocols.

 - Connect through Access using a CLI